PROFILE

 newspapers).
 Two privately owned radio stations

-began operations in 1999.
+operations in 2008.
 In 2000, the

 government-owned Botswana Television (BTV) was

-launched, which is Botswana's first national
+launched, which was Botswana's first national

 television station.
 GBC is a commercially owned